chrislovecnm/chrislovecnm.com/_posts/2018-08-18-gke-on-prem.md

 I cannot wait to use GKE On-Prem and put it through its paces.
 Even the Googlers that I talked to were surprised at there clients results.
 Their clients had tried different distributions in their data centers, and GKE On-Prem was not falling as others did.

-__Disclaimer:__ I work with Google Professional Services directly.
+__Disclaimer:__ I work with Google Professional Services.
 Google does not sponsor this blog post.